skowrons94/7Be/Notes.md

 - Spiger data (A1094004) was ok.

 - Spiger data (A1094007) are in lab angles on EXFOR respect to CM in Ian's data.
-Additionally, the A1094006 dataset is available but some of the data at low energies are too low with respect to the AZURE2 prediction thus they are ignored.

 - Tumino data (O1221002) is the same as the EXFOR, but they had to be converted to lab energies for AZURE2.

-- Sometimes the errors in EXFOR are null, thus we assume a conservative 10% for these.
+- The errors are null in EXFOR for Spiger (A1094004), Spiger (A1094007), Schenk (F0049002) and McCray (A1410004) thus we assume a conservative 10% for these.